gaulinmp/mgaulin.com/README.md

 To deploy, remove --dry-run to actually sync with server.
 Assumes you have your server (here ``mgaulin``) configured via ssh config:

     rsync ./output/ mgaulin:~/public_html/ --verbose --recursive --checksum --exclude=".*" --dry-run

+Or, use the make file with ``make rsync_upload``, which requires configuration of the makefile to point at your server.